 protect your happy

 My friend Heather is a fellow astrologer and tarot reader, along with a yoga teacher and medium.
-Last year, we got matched up as accountability partners through an online forum we’re both a part of.
+Last year, we became accountability partners through an online forum we’re both a part of.
 We talk mostly every Monday night.
 It’s been less about goals now and more about sharing our lives.

 Heather is another fellow Gen Xer, a jolly petite 50-year-old white woman whose signature catchphrase, “It’ll be fine!” is quintessentially Sagittarian (and helped me get through my moving to Seattle madness).
 She freely tells everyone she loves them.
 She bops around and sings during our co-working calls.
 She laughs at herself when she falls out of her yoga poses.
+Just bouncing around with happiness.
 And just like other Sagittarians, she’s also as serious as a heart attack.